 - MTUS is a collection of time diary data from several countries that are harmonized for compatibility across time and space.

 IPUMS Time Use is a collaboration of the Minnesota Population Center at University of Minnesota, the Maryland Population Research Center at the University of Maryland, and the Centre for Time Use Research at University College London.
 Time Use data report daily activities for respondents, including what they were doing, where they were, and who was with them.
 In addition to time diaries, the surveys includes demographic, socioeconomic and household level information.
 Publications using IPUMS Time Use have analyzed fathers' time with children, men's involvement in household responsibilities, occupational crowding, marital status and mothers' time use, and health behaviors.
 For more information on papers published using IPUMS Time Use data, please see the IPUMS bibliography.

 - Sandra Hofferth, University of Maryland

 - Sarah Flood, University of Minnesota

 - Jonathan Gershuny, University College London

 - Eunice Kennedy Shriver Institute for Child Health and Human Development

 - United States Department of Agriculture Economic Research Service

 - Maryland Population Research Center

-- Centre for Time Use Research at the University of Oxford
+- Centre for Time Use Research at University College London

 - University of Minnesota